Hello my darlings! In today’s post I am going to tell you how to bleach your hair at home step by step.

 Virgin hair lightens faster than dyed hair.
 Light brown hair lightens faster than dark brown hair.
 A thin tuft of hair lightens faster than a thick one.
 A full strand of hair takes longer to clear than just the root.

-4. Remove discoloration
+4. Remove bleaching

 How many grams of bleach is needed for all hair?